DefinetlyNotAI/Simple_Logger/README.md

 ### Prerequisites

-- A USB drive that has been formatted, to store the files in (No USB Burning Needed).
+- A USB drive that has been formatted, to store the files in (No USB Burning Needed!).
 - A target system (Only supports Windows) where the keylogger will be deployed.

 ### Setup